 The American Academy of Pediatrics (AAP) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-This live activity, American Academy of Pediatrics 2018 National Conference & Exhibition, with a beginning date of 11/2/2018, has been reviewed and is acceptable for up to 25.00 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, 2019 AAP National Conference & Exhibition, with a beginning date of 10/25/2019, has been reviewed and is acceptable for up to 21.00 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Special sessions and events that are not designated for AMA PRA Category 1 Credits™ are identified throughout the program.